Glossary

 What Equipment Is Covered by PUWER?

-Work equipment is a broad term that includes any type of machinery or tool used in the workplace.
-Depending on the industry, work equipment that falls under the PUWER Regulations in the UK could include woodworking machinery, drilling machines, toolbox tools, lifting equipment, power presses, and more.
-Using said work equipment can include:
+Work equipment is a broad term that covers any machinery or tool used on the job.
+The exact list depends on the industry, but equipment falling under PUWER in the UK can include woodworking machinery, drilling machines, toolbox tools, lifting equipment, power presses, and more.
+Using that equipment can mean any of the following:

 - Installing